 - Data storage compliance

-The Data Controller must not store personally data subject information beyond the scope of its usage.
+The Data Controller must not store personal data subject information beyond the scope of its usage.
 As a Data Controller, you may not upload to MobileTracker that would allow MobileTracker to identify an individual.
-This data includes but not limited to name, address, phone number, email address, precise GEO positioning coordinates and zip codes.
+This data includes but is not limited to name, address, phone number, email address, precise GEO positioning coordinates, and zip codes.
 Such data should be removed from referring and landing page URLs by the Data Controller before it's logged by MobileTracker.

 GDPR and MobileTracker (as Data processor)